felixsebastian/microbatch/README.md

 mb := microbatcher.Start(config)
 ```

-Then, start recording events with `mb.RecordEvent(job)`.
-Events are domain specific, called `Job` in this example but can be of any type.
+Then, start recording jobs with `mb.SubmitJob(job)`. jobs are domain specific, called `Job` in this example but can be of any type.

 Finally, call `mb.WaitForResults()` to wait for results to come back. `ResultHandler` will be called with the results of each batch, in this case `JobResult`.